ninahf618/website/README.md

-This is a personal website I made using HTML and CSS.
+This is a personal website made with HTML and CSS.